CrunchyData/postgres-operator/hugo/content/Security/_index.md

     make installrbac

-This script creates the following RBAC resources on your Kubernetes cluster:
+This script creates the following RBAC cluster-wide resources on your Kubernetes cluster:

 | Setting |Definition  |
 |---|---|